Voultapher/Presentations/fake-std/present.md

 Note:
 If you look at it closely and imagine a 'how' in there, you can guess what it does.
 This function tells you how many characters it guess there are left in the input stream.

 Also I found this found this wonderful picture about how 'basic' streams buffers work in C++.
-Note how it also features or good old friend `codecvt` from locale.
+Note how it also features our good old friend `codecvt` from `locale`.
 The string theory people could really learn something from the C++ committee.

 ---